RuiWangGit/notetaker-ui/README.md

  node server.js

 This forwards all localhost/api calls to the notetaker-services endpoint running on localhost:8080.
-Rest of the requests are forwarded to the UI JavaScript project deployed on a simple HTTP server.
+Rest of the requests are forwarded to the UI JavaScript project deployed on a simple HTTP server running on localhost:8000.

 ## Run HTTP server
 Run simple HTTP server using Python to serve the Web UI code python -m SimpleHTTPServer

+Make sure you have the notetaker-services backend application running.
+To access the application go to http://localhost:9090/app/index.html